sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 person with an AI assistant much more efficient and you won't lead to less people because you'll just have much more of that being done."

-This Improving Healthcare Science proposal is limited to the field of healthcare, where there is seemingly a limitless demand.
+As Hinton suggests, healthcare is a field where efficiency gains from AI are likely to expand services rather than displace labor due to high unmet demand.
+This proposal aligns with that view by focusing exclusively on augmenting the capabilities of healthcare professionals in a high-need area.

 ## 6.3 It'll further isolate people
 **OBJECTION:** Doctors are already complaining that their interactions with patients is being replaced by interactions with a laptop because of electronic medical records.
 Interaction with an AI co-scientist would also replace interactions with people.